tg-sec/dvna/Task_Report/docs/configuring_webhook.md

 To build and deploy the application based on `push` events and new `releases` on the project repository on GitHub automatically, I needed a Jenkins Webhook to handle a trigger that GitHub will send when selected events occur.

-## GitHub Authentication for Webhook

-Jenkins needs to be authenticated with GitHub for it to be able to handle a webhook.
-For this authentication, I needed a _Personal Access Token_ or PAT on GitHub.
-I generated a PAT for Jenkins using this [documentation](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
-I used this documentation as it was GithHub's own.

-* In the first section, 'Creating a token', the 7th step is where one has to choose the access that the token grants the application using the token.
-Here, I chose everything under the 'repo' option and nothing else as I was only concerned about `push` events.
-* Out of the two sections present in the documentation, I skipped the second one, 'Using a token on the command line', as it was not required in the solution for the problem statement.
+To create a webhook as part of the solution for the problem statement, I used this [article](https://dzone.com/articles/adding-a-github-webhook-in-your-jenkins-pipeline) as it also used `ngrok` as I was supposed to use in further sections.
+I, however, did not add the GitHub repository link under `Configure Jenkins > GitHub Pull Requests` mentioned in the article, as the webhook worked without it as well.

-## Configuring Jenkins for Webhook
+## Configuring Jenkins Pipeline for Webhook

-* The PAT generated above is then added as a `Secret Text Credential` in Jenkins under `Credentials > Add New Credential`.
-* Added GitHub Server under `Manage Jenkins > Configure System` with Personal Access Token generated as a Credential in Jenkins.
-The `API URL` used is <https://api.github.com> and the `Manage Hooks` option is checked.
-* Selected the `GitHub hook trigger for GITScm polling` option under `Build triggers` for the particular Jenkins project.
+For Jenkins, the configuration was straightforward and simple.
+All I had to do was to select the `GitHub hook trigger for GITScm polling` option under `Build triggers` for the Jenkins pipeline.
+This option allows Jenkins to listen for any requests sent to it via GitHub (in this case) and then trigger a new build for the project which has the option checked.

 ## Configuring GitHub for Webhook

-On GitHub, we need to add the Webhook to the project repository.
-The following are the steps to add a Webhook for a GitHub Project:

-* We go to the project repository, and there we navigate to `Settings > Webhooks` and click on `Add Webhook` option.
+Then I needed to add a webhook trigger on GitHub for the project repository.
+Following the documentation, mentioned above, I went to the `Settings` page for the repository and from there, I went to the `Webhooks` page.
+Then clicking on the `Add New` button, I got a page asking for specifics about the webhook that I wanted to create:

-* The `Payload URL` is where we put our Jenkins Servers domain/IP appended with `/github-webhook/` at the end.
-For example, <http://{JENKINS VM IP}/github-webhook/> is a valid Jenkins Webhook.
+* The `Payload URL` is where I had to put my Jenkins Servers domain/IP which would be handling the webhook.
+As required by Jenkins, a valid Jenkins Webhook is a domain/IP appended with `/github-webhook/` at the end.
+For example, `http://{JENKINS_VM_IP}/github-webhook/` is a valid Jenkins webhook.
-* The `Content Type` should be `application/json`.
-* Then the required events are selected (Pushes & Releases in this case).
-* The `Active` option is checked.
-* Save the Webhook.
+* I put the `Content Type` as `application/json` as Jenkins expects a JSON formatted request.
+* Then I selected the required events that should trigger the webhook, and in turn, start the build via Jenkins.
+In this case, the events that were required by the problem statement were 'Pushes' and 'Releases'.
+* Lastly, I checked the `Active` option and saved the Webhook.
+The active option is necessary to be set to checked else, GitHub doesn't send any request.
+I tried triggering the selected events, after unchecking the option, and it didn't send any request.

+**Note**: The webhook's payload URL should have exactly `/github-webhook/` at the end.
+Missing the slash at the end will not be handled and thus, no build will be triggered if the exact route is not appended to the payload URL.

 ## Using `ngrok` to handle Webhook over Internet

-If we do not have a public IP to handle GitHub's webhook triggers over the web, we can use `ngrok` to provide us with a domain that points to our machine.
-All the steps below are performed on the Jenkins VM.
+Now, GitHub needed a public IP/domain to send the event payload to when the webhook gets triggered over the internet.
+Since, the setup I had was on my local machine, I ended up using `ngrok`.

+`Ngrok` is a tool that helps to expose a machine to the internet by providing a dyanamically generated URL which can be used to tunnel traffic from the internet to our local machine and use it as needed.

+I found the basic documentation, which was enough for me to use it for the purpose of this task, on the [downloads page](https://ngrok.com/download) itself.
+So, as specified in the instructions given at the site:

-* `ngrok` runs as an executable which can be downloaded from [here](https://ngrok.com/download) on the Jenkins VM.
+* I downloaded the `ngrok` executable, which was available for download [here](https://ngrok.com/download), on the Jenkins VM.
-* Unzip the downloaded file as follows:
+* Then I unzipped the downloaded file as follows:

 ```bash
 unzip /path/to/ngrok.zip
 ```

-* Sign up for an account to get an Authentication Token and then authenticate `ngrok` for initialization as follows:
+* `Ngrok` requires an _authentication token_ to work.
+Hence, I signed up for an account to get an Authentication Token and then authenticated `ngrok` for initialization as follows:

 ```bash
 ./ngrok authtoken <AUTH_TOKEN>
 ```

-* To run `ngrok` and start a HTTP Tunnel, we use the following command:
+* Finally, to run `ngrok` and start a HTTP Tunnel, I used the following command:

 ```bash
 ./ngrok http 8080
 ```

-**Note**: We use port 8080, instead of 80, as our instance of Jenkins is running on 8080.
+**Note**: I used port 8080, instead of the usual 80 used for HTTP traffic, as my instance of Jenkins was running on 8080.

-* Lastly, we take the URL provided by `ngrok`, append `/github-webhook` at the end, and use it as the `PAYLOAD URL` on GitHub for the Webhook.
+* Lastly, I took the URL provided by `ngrok`, appended `/github-webhook/` at the end, and used it as the `PAYLOAD URL` on GitHub for the Webhook as mentioned in the [Configuring GitHub for Webhook](#configuring-github-for-webhook) section above.
+The final payload URL was like - `http://{DYNAMIC_SUBDOMAIN}.ngrok.io/github-webhook/` where the _dynamic subdomain_  was generated by `ngrok` to create a unique tunnel for us to use.